dfrodriguezp/PiCM-cpp/README.md

 # PiCM (C++ version)

-Software for simulation of the dynamics of charged particles with periodic boundary conditions.
+Software for simulation of the dynamics of charged particles with periodic boundary conditions using the particle-in-cell method.

 ## Requirements